lt/PHP-ChaCha20/README.md

 The `decrypt` method is an alias of the `encrypt` method, and exists only to indicate intent.

-Seek operations can be performed on the keystream by calling the `setCounter` method.
+Seek operations can be performed on the keystream by calling the `setCounter` method, where the count is in 64-byte blocks.